Keto Coconut Chicken Thai Curry

 What Makes This Recipe Great

-I love Thai red curry.
-The warm spices, the slight kick of heat, and the sweet coconut milk simmered together with juicy chicken and tender vegetables.
+I love Thai red curry sauce.
+The warm blend of spices, the slight kick of heat, and the sweet coconut milk simmered together with tender chicken and vegetables.
+So many delicious flavors all in one perfect dish.
 It is just the best!

-I used to get coconut Thai curry chicken exclusively at restaurants until one day I decided to make it myself and was blown away by how easy it was to make, and how authentic it tasted right from my own kitchen.
+I used to get coconut chicken curry exclusively at my favorite Thai restaurant until one day, I decided to make it myself.
+I was blown away by how easy it was to make and how authentic it tasted right from my own kitchen.
+Making your own Thai food is possible, and I’m so happy to share this recipe!

-It was just as delicious, and by making it at home I was able to control the ingredients to ensure it’s healthy, keto, low carb, and Whole30 compliant!
+It was just as delicious as the restaurant, and by making it at home, I was able to control the ingredients to ensure it’s healthy, keto, low carb, and Whole30 compliant!
+It’s also dairy-free and gluten-free.

 Ingredient Notes

-Chopped Veggies: This keto chicken curry is so simple to make.
+- Chopped Veggies: This keto chicken curry is so simple to make.
 First, you need some chopped vegetables.
 Any vegetables will do!
-I tend to like it with zucchini, bell pepper, green onions, and yellow onion.
+I tend to like it with zucchini, bell peppers, green onion, snap peas, and yellow onion.
 I’ve also made it with broccoli, cauliflower, spinach, shredded carrots, celery, potatoes, etc. You can’t go wrong!

-Chicken Breasts: Next, you need chicken.
-I love using thighs or breasts.
-It cooks fastest if you cut it up first before adding it to the pan.
+- Chicken Breasts: Next, you need chicken.
+I love using chicken thighs or chicken breasts.
+It cooks fastest if you cut it into smaller chicken pieces before adding it to the pan.

-Authentic Thai Red Curry: Finally, you need the curry!
+- Authentic Thai Red Curry Paste: Finally, you need the curry!
 For the sauce, you need red Thai curry paste and coconut milk.
-Thai Kitchen makes my favorite Thai curry paste.
+Thai Kitchen is my favorite brand of curry paste.
 It’s Whole30 and keto-friendly, and considered an authentic swap instead of making your own curry paste!

-Coconut Milk: When buying coconut milk, it’s important to find the correct version.
+- Coconut Milk: When buying coconut milk, finding the correct version is important.
 Look for canned, unsweetened, full-fat coconut milk or even coconut cream.
 I’ve included a photo of the ingredients above to help you find this easily at the grocery store!

 Expert Tips

-Store your keto chicken curry in an airtight container for up to 5 days in the refrigerator.
-Heating: Either microwave until warm, about 3-5 minutes, or reheat in a 350ºF oven until warm, 10-15 minutes.
+- Meal Prep Instructions: Store this Thai coconut chicken curry in an airtight container for up to 5 days in the refrigerator.
+HEATING: Either microwave until warm, about 3-5 minutes, or reheat in a 350ºF oven until warm, 10-15 minutes.

 This keto chicken curry recipe is for a mild spice Thai curry.
 My kids can eat this with no problem.
 If you like yours spicier, add in red pepper flakes and/or Thai chiles.